PHILADELPHIA YOUNG PLAYWRIGHTS

 We are clear, at least by the end, whom the speaker is speaking to

-identify the listener in each of these example monologues?
+Could you identify the listener in each of these example monologues?

 Who was the listener in In My Dreams?
 Turning Point?
 What I Will Tell You?